kavaroots808/bgohana/README.md

-# Firebase Studio
+# BG OHANA TREE

-This is a NextJS starter in Firebase Studio.
+This is the repository for the BG Ohana Tree network marketing application.

-To get started, take a look at src/app/page.tsx.
+Firebase App Hosting is connected to this repository.